-The Renewable Energy Programs will have the following areas of focus in 2012-13:
+The Renewable Energy Programs will have the following areas of focus in FY2014:

 - 1) Sustain the growth of New Jersey's solar markets, while communicating accurate and objective information on SREC prices. - 2) Manage internal resources to redirect efforts toward market development activities that are complimentary to NJCEP objectives and Energy Master Plan goals.
-Focus market development efforts on onshore wind and biopower. - 3) Wind down all rebate programs by managing the carryover projects from CORE and solar REIP. - 4) Manage the increased volumes of SRP projects by focusing towards automating the registration process.
+Focus market development efforts on biopower and energy storage projects. - 3) Complete all rebate programs by managing the carryover projects from solar and non-solar REIP.

-The Market Manager may conduct site visits to verify the installation of ANSI-C12 revenue grade output meters on solar projects if requested by OCE.
-Rebated projects that are still in the system will continue to be inspected at the 20% level and perform on site verification for non-rebated projects at the 10% level.
+The Market Manager may conduct site visits to verify that the installation of the revenue grade system output meters meet the requirements under ANSI C12.1-2008 if requested by OCE.
+Rebated projects that are still in the system will continue to be inspected at the 20% level while on-site verification for non-rebated projects will continue at the 10% level.